ccau1/test-blockchain-client/README.md

   - move terraform to its own repo so it separates DevOps from developers
 - manually set secrets into secrets manager and read secrets into env on deploy
 - instead of retrieving IAM user's access key to set in github, can change to using OIDC
+- move some of the accounts strategy data to using MemCache so multiple instances can decide on which request to call based on single source of truth

 ## TODO